James Cross: Early life and career

 Cross was born in Nenagh in County Tipperary, Ireland, on 29 September 1921.
 His mother died during her labour with him.
-His older sibling had intellectual disabilities and was consequently institutionalised.
-Cross was raised on the family farm, which was a hundred acres in size, before moving in with relatives.
+His elder sibling had intellectual disabilities and was consequently institutionalised.
+Cross was raised on the family farm, which was a hundred acres (40 ha) in size, before moving in with relatives.
 He was nicknamed "Jasper" by his family and friends.
 Cross studied economics and political science at Trinity College Dublin, where he graduated with a first class honours degree in 1944.
 It was there that he also met his wife, Barbara Dagg, who studied modern languages.

 During World War II, Cross served with the British Army and fought for the liberation of France.
 He was commissioned into the Royal Engineers Movement Control Section in 1944.
 After the war, Cross joined the diplomatic service and was assigned first to New Delhi in 1953.
 His first stint in Canada commenced in 1957, when he served in Halifax and Winnipeg for five years.
 He was consequently assigned to Kuala Lumpur for four years (in then Malaya and after 1963 Malaysia), before going back to London in 1966 to direct the Board of Trade branch in charge of exhibitions and fairs overseas.
 He returned to Canada in February 1968 as the senior Trade Commissioner in Montreal.